To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Auditing the

-Although~\cite{chua2024private} only considers one set of batches (i.e., corresponding to a single ``epoch'' of training), we extend to multiple epochs as training private models typically involves training across multiple epochs.
-We rely on the fact that the batch sampling and aggregation are done \textit{independently} across multiple epochs, thus, the likelihood across multiple epochs is the product of the likelihoods of each epoch, i.e., letting { $\mathcal{G} = $}, we define the likelihood ratio as: Overall, our experimental evaluation (in Section~\ref{sec:results_audit_sm}) will show that auditing using likelihood ratios is very effective at estimating the privacy leakage from the \SMFull.
-In this idealized setting, we observe a substantial gap (up to 4$\times$) between the empirical privacy leakage observed and the theoretical guarantees produced by the Poisson sub-sampling analysis (recall that there are no known guarantees for shuffling).
-This prompts the need to investigate whether such a gap is also observable in more real-world settings using DP-SGD.
+\descr{Multiple Epochs.} Although~\cite{chua2024private} only considers one set of batches (i.e., corresponding to a single ``epoch'' of training), we extend to multiple epochs as training private models typically involves multiple epochs.
+We rely on the fact that the batch sampling and aggregation are done \textit{independently} across multiple epochs; thus, the likelihood across multiple epochs is the product of the likelihoods of each epoch, i.e., letting $\mathcal{G} = $, we define the likelihood ratio as:

-\ccs{Our auditing techniques can be easily extended, as done above, by simply defining the appropriate likelihood ratio function.
-In the rest of the paper, we rely on this extensibility to audit the DP-SGD (Shuffle) implementation under varying threat models and audit implementations with variations in the shuffling procedure.}